wp-plugins/user-switching/readme.txt

 Yes, and you'll also be able to switch users from member profile screens and the member listing screen.

+= Does this plugin work with bbPress? =

+Yes, and you'll also be able to switch users from member profile screens.

 = Does this work as a mu-plugin? =

 Yes, but you'll need to install `user-switching.php` into the root of your `mu-plugins` directory, not in the `user-switching` subdirectory.
 This is a restriction of WordPress.